Links

 By data type

-To provide a score capturing the strength of the supporting evidence at the data type level (e.g. Genetic Associations), data type association scores are calculated by calculating a second harmonic sum using the weighted vector of data source association scores for the data type of interest and dividing them by the maximum theoretical value.
-The resulting score ranges from 0 to 1.
+The data type association score aims to capture the strength of the supporting evidence at the data type level (e.g. Genetic Associations).
+A second harmonic sum is calculated by using the vector of data source association scores weighted by the data source weights.

 Overall